tapstream/tapstream-sdk/docs/docs.md

 ### Changing the default events

 These automatic events can be renamed or suppressed entirely by modifying the config object that you instantiated the SDK with.
-For example, if you wanted to rename the install event and suppress the open event, you would set the config object like this:
+For example, if you wanted to rename the install and open events, you would set the config object like this:

 {% if platform == 'android' %}
     :::java
     config.setInstallEventName("my-install-event");
+    config.setOpenEventName("my-open-event");

+{% elif platform == 'ios' or platform == 'mac' %}
+    :::objective-c
+    config.installEventName = @"my-install-event";
+    config.openEventName = @"my-open-event";

+{% elif platform == 'win8' or platform == 'winphone' %}
+    :::csharp
+    config.InstallEventName = "my-install-event";
+    config.OpenEventName = "my-open-event";

+{% endif %}

+If you wanted to suppress the automatic install and open events, you would set the config object like this:

+{% if platform == 'android' %}
+    :::java
+    config.setFireAutomaticInstallEvent(false);
     config.setFireAutomaticOpenEvent(false);

 {% elif platform == 'ios' or platform == 'mac' %}
     :::objective-c
-    config.installEventName = @"my-install-event";
+    config.fireAutomaticInstallEvent = NO;
     config.fireAutomaticOpenEvent = NO;

 {% elif platform == 'win8' or platform == 'winphone' %}
     :::csharp
-    config.InstallEventName = "my-install-event";
+    config.FireAutomaticInstallEvent = false;
     config.FireAutomaticOpenEvent = false;

 {% endif %}